RuojinCai/ShapeGF/README.md

 ```

 #### Stage-1: Auto-encoding
-The commands used to train our auto-encoding model for single-shape, single ShapeNet category, and the whole ShapeNet as described next.
+In this stage, we create a conditional generator that models the distribution of 3D points conditioned on the latent vector.
-In this stage, we aim to create a conditional generator that models the distribution of 3D points conditioned on the latent vector.
+The commands used to train our auto-encoding model for a single-shape, single ShapeNet category, and the whole ShapeNet are:
 ```bash
 # Single shape
 python train.py configs/recon/single_shapes/dress.yaml  # the dress in the teaser